andrew-edwards/git-workshop/README.md

 Andy adding this on 24th April.
 Then adding this.
 And now this.....
 And again.
 And again....

+Okay, adding this line now (11:51am, 24apr14).
+It's not adding a backup file when you delete the back up - if you restart Emacs it then does do a new backup file.

 git-workshop is a repository for learning how to use git version control.
 Also included are examples for using *Latex* and the R package *knitr* to apply version control to documents which are to be edited by more than one person, working collaboratively.